davidozhang/spycodes/README.md

-# Codenames
+# Spycodes

-A local peer-to-peer multiplayer rendition of the popular game Codenames inspired by the minimalist style of Spyfall.
+A local peer-to-peer multiplayer word association game inspired by the minimalist style of Spyfall.

 The game is anticipated to be launched on the App Store early Fall!